andresmaopal/data-lake-staging-engine/README.md

 * Go to the CloudFormation section of the AWS Console.
 * Think of an environment prefix for your datalake.
 This prefix will make your S3 buckets globally unique (so it must be lower case) and wil help identify your datalake components if multiple datalakes share an account (not recommended, the number of resources will lead to confusion and pottential security holes).
 Ideally the prefix should contain the datalake owner / service and the environment - a good example is: wildrydes-dev-
 * Create a new stack using the template `/DataLakeStructure/dataLakeStructure.yaml`
 * Enter the stack name.
-For example: `wildrydes-dev-datalake-structure`
+For example: `octank-dev-datalake-structure`
-* Enter the environment prefix, in this case: `wildrydes-dev-`
+* Enter the environment prefix, in this case: `octank-dev-`
 * Add a KMS Key ARN if you want your S3 Buckets encrypted (recommended - also, there are further improvements with other encryption options imminent in this area)
 * All other options are self explanatory, and the defaults are acceptable when testing the solution.

-## 2. Provisioning the Visualisations
+## 2. Provisioning the Visualisations (optional)
 This step is optional, but highly recommended.
 If the customer does not want elasticsearch, a temporary cluster will allow debugging while the datalake is set up, and will illustrate its value.

 If you want elasticsearch visualisation, both of the following steps are required (in order).